Practice Less, Explain More: LLM-Supported Self-Explanation Improves Explanation Quality on Transfer Problems in Calculus: Method

 \section{Method}

-\textbf{Participants.} We recruited U.S.\ participants through Prolific, screening for algebra proficiency and excluding those who had completed three or more college-level math courses.
-Of 301 who began, 105 failed screening and 104 dropped out, yielding N\,=\,92 with similar attrition across conditions.
+\textbf{Participants.} We recruited 301 U.S.\ participants through Prolific, screening for algebra proficiency and excluding those who had completed three or more college-level math courses.
+With this filter, 105 failed the screening question, and 104 dropped out, yielding N\,=\,92 with similar attrition across conditions.